-Mr. Grgurina stated that SFHP recommends revising the capitation advance policy going forward as follows:
+SFHP recommends revising the capitation advance policy going forward as follows:

-- Up to two capitation advances in total (includes advances already taken). - No more than \$2.3 million to be advanced to any one provider. - A maximum of \$10 million would be available in total for advances across the network.

-- Zuckerberg San Francisco General Hospital, California Pacific Medical Center and San Francisco Health Network would be excluded. - Advances would not be loans, therefore no interest would be charged. - SFHP to give providers a 60-day notice of the intent to recoup the advance(s). - All capitation advances to be repaid no later than June 30, 2021. - A reconciliation would be performed to true-up actual capitation earned with the amounts advanced.
+- Up to two capitation advances in total (includes advances already taken). - No more than \$2.3 million to be advanced to any one provider. - A maximum of \$10 million would be available in total for advances across the network. - Zuckerberg San Francisco General Hospital, California Pacific Medical Center and San Francisco Health Network would be excluded. - Advances would not be loans, therefore no interest would be charged. - SFHP to give providers a 60-day notice of the intent to recoup the advance(s). - All capitation advances to be repaid no later than June 30, 2021. - A reconciliation would be performed to true-up actual capitation earned with the amounts advanced.

-SFHP believes a maximum of \$10 million across the network would keep the days cash-on-hand at a manageable level and avoid having to access our line of credit with City National Bank.
-Line of credit funding must be held in reserve to protect SFHP against unexpected payment delays of the Medi-Cal monthly premiums from the DHCS, as well as meeting the upcoming MCO tax payment obligations.
+SFHP believes a maximum of \$10 million across the network represents a comfortable limit as it would keep our days cash-on-hand at a manageable level and we would avoid having to access our line of credit with City National Bank.
+Line of credit funding must be held in reserve to protect SFHP against unexpected payment delays of the Medi-Cal monthly premiums from the Department of Health Care Services, as well as meeting the upcoming Managed Care Organization (MCO) tax payment obligations.
 SFHP wants to avoid a potential situation where the total amount of capitation advances would be so large that it would force SFHP to access our line of credit and pay 2.50% in interest.